domib97/solar.io/README.md

 ### -> orginally created by *@Ulrich* and only distributed on his website: https://solaranzeige.de/phpBB3/solaranzeige.php

-### -> goal of this repo: a leight-weight, fully ducumented, GPLv3 fork of "solaranzeige"
+### -> goal of this repo: a leight-weight, fully documented, GPLv3 fork of "solaranzeige"

 --------------------------------------------------------------------------------------------------------------------